axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

    - **How:** Store a reference to each instance in a global ``WeakSet``, render inline ``<style>`` only if not previously stored. *Benefit:
-   ``<style>`` introduced lazily at usage site when CE first used.* *Drawback: Doesn't work when Shadow DOM used.* For very modern browsers [constructable stylesheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) solve the issue also in the Shadow DOM case (Chrome 73+; feature-detecting and exploiting this is already built-in to lit-element).
+   ``<style>`` introduced lazily at usage site when CE first used.* *Drawback: Doesn't work when Shadow DOM with scoped CSS is used.* For very modern browsers [constructable stylesheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) solve the issue also in the Shadow DOM case (Chrome 73+; feature-detecting and exploiting this is already a built-in feature of lit-element).

 1. **Concise HTML templates**.
    - **Source:** [#583](https://github.com/axa-ch/patterns-library/issues/583).